HumanSignal/label-studio/docs/source/tutorials/dummy_model.md

 Label Studio can automatically create all necessary configs and scripts needed to run ML backend from your newly created model.

-Let's call ML backend `my_backend` and initialize ML backend directory `./my_backend`:
+Call your ML backend `my_backend` and from the command line, initialize the ML backend directory `./my_backend`:

 ```bash
 label-studio-ml init my_backend
 ```

-The last command takes your script `./model.py` then creates `./my_backend` directory at the same level and copies configs and scripts needed for launching ML backend either in development or production modes.
+The last command takes your script `./model.py` and creates an `./my_backend` directory at the same level, copying the configs and scripts needed to launch the ML backend in either development or production modes.

-> Note: You can specify different location for your model script, e.g. `label-studio-ml init my_backend --script /path/to/my/script.py`
+> Note: You can specify different location for your model script, for example: `label-studio-ml init my_backend --script /path/to/my/script.py`

 ### Launch ML backend server

 #### Development mode

-In a development mode, training and inference are done in a single process, therefore the server doesn't respond to incoming predictions requests while the model trains.
+In development mode, training and inference are done in a single process, therefore the server doesn't respond to incoming prediction requests while the model trains.

-In order to launch ML backend server in a Flask development mode, run
+To launch ML backend server in a Flask development mode, run the following from the command line:

 ```bash
 label-studio-ml start my_backend